james-door/cv/src/personalProjectsMarkup/website.md

 ## Code Fence

-The code fences in the project pages consists of a syntax higlighter and a bar above the code indicating the language and the file path in the project's repiostry.
-The file path has the link to the github page embedded.
+The code fences in the project pages consist of a syntax highlighter and a bar above the code indicating the language and the file path in the project's repository.
+The file path has the link to the Github page embedded.

 ### Syntax Highlighter
 I wanted a syntax highlighter to present my code in a more readable fashion.
 For this, I chose [gatsby-remark-vscode](https://www.gatsbyjs.com/plugins/gatsby-remark-vscode/) which is a plugin that extends the functionality of the gatsby-transformer-remark plugin.
 The plugin modifies the markdown fenced code block adding HTML and CSS to style them.
 Most other syntax highlighters I looked at were made to run in the browser.
 This meant they had to be relatively fast and lightweight as they are downloaded and executed whenever the page is loaded.
 Whereas gatsby-remark-vscode generates the HTML during the build time.
 Because of this gatsby-remark-vscode opts to use the same code used by Visual Studio Code's syntax highlighter which while larger and slower, performs more accurate syntax highlighting.

 The plugin exposes a number of CSS classes that can be used to style the code fences.
 The main one being `CSS•grvsc-container` which is at the top of the hierarchy.
-I use this class to set the font, which I used a monospaced font for, which is convetion for code.
+I use this class to set a monospaced font for the code in the fence.
 The rest of the classes in the below code fence adjust the position of the code within its fence.

 ```CSS {numberLines : 332,filePath:{path:'cv/src/styles/global.css',link:'https://github.com/james-door/cv/blob/main/src/styles/global.css'}}
 .grvsc-container{